flenny/ping-flenny-net-hugo/content/post/ssh-into-a-proxmox-lxc-container.md

     service ssh restart

-Try to establish a direct SSH connection to your container's IP (If you don't know the container's IP you can run `ifconfig`).
+Try to establish a direct SSH connection to your container's IP (If you don't know the container's IP run `ifconfig`).